 - Code 196, Commercial solar electric system.
 Originally figured on FTB 3556. - Code 176, Enterprise zone hiring credit.
 Enter here, from Schedule Z of Form 3805Z, the lesser of line 8B column (e) and 8B column (f).
 (Note that column (f) of Schedule Z is not entered here because that column reflects the tax limitation determined after Schedule P is completed.) - Code 176, Enterprise zone sales & use tax credit.
 Enter here, from Schedule Z of Form 3805Z, the lesser of line 9B column (e) and 9B column (f). - Code 185, Orphan drug.
 Originally figured on FTB 3528. - Code 210 Targeted Tax Area (TTA) Hiring & Sales or Use Tax.
-This business incentive for targeted areas was original claimed through FTB Form 3809 (not built into the software). - Code 210 Targeted Tax Area (TTA) Sales or Use Tax.
-This business incentive for targeted areas was originally figured on FTB Form 3809 (not built into the software) just like the TTA Hiring Credit, above.
+This business incentive for targeted areas was original claimed through FTB Form 3809.

 Repealed credits carried over first to Section B2, then to Section C. These credits have both expired, but carryover of unused credit from prior years is still available.
 Any amounts not used in this part of section B2 can be carried over to Section C, which is less limited than Section B2.
-If you complete a Form 3540, the carryovers you enter there will be posted here automatically.
+If you complete a

+Form 3540, the carryovers you enter there will be posted here automatically.
 Otherwise you can enter the amounts here directly.